canonical/zookeeper-operator/docs/content/tutorial/index.md

 * Ubuntu 22.04 (Focal) or later.
 * 8 GB of RAM.
-* 4 CPU cores/threads.
+* 4 CPU cores.
 * At least 50 GB of available storage.
 * Access to the internet for downloading the required snaps and charms.

 <!-- We can't go below 50 GB, as that's the minimum for `charm-dev` -->